 Coaching and Mentoring (Workshop, 4 Saturdays) (5 credits)

 Leading, Managing & Developing People (5 credits)

 Sourcing & Testing (5 credits)

 Research Dissertation (30 credits)

-Online Applications is open for course commencing 7th September 2016.
+Online Applications will open shortly for course commencing in September 2017.

 Places are limited.
 Applications are assessed on a first come, first served basis.

 Please note that applicants will be required to pay an acceptance fee of €500 online if a place on a course is offered.
 This fee is deductible from the overall course fee.

 Please attach and upload any documents such as transcripts, CV, other details relevant to the application..